My Plantiful Cooking

 Start by marinating tofu for 30 minutes to an hour.
 Then, pan-fry until golden on both sides.

-A piece of tofu rice paper rolls on a grey background.
+A partially wrapped rice paper roll on a grey surface.

 ✔Helpful tips